moeri-chan/load_balancer/README.md

-# Load Balancer- reverse proxy using nginx
+# Load Balancer- Reverse proxy using nginx on heroku